Skip to contents

 #> ℹ Using y = Sepal.Width

-# if x and y are set, no additional mapping will be set:
+# If x and y are specified, no additional mapping is set:

 iris |>